 These courses are the heart of the information systems program.
 They include the major program, the minor program, and the capstone experience.

-The major program
+The major program 37-39 credits

 All information systems majors take a common set of foundational computer and information systems courses: